 Facing the rest of my life with self-inflicted hearing damage…

 I learned this from my audiologist that hearing aids will help me in the future.
 Hearing aids will bring back the quiet sounds that I have lost and mask the tinnitus.
 My moulded ear plugs allow me to keep on leading music workshops safely and come in handy in lots of different social situations.
 There are hopes in the pipeline for hearing restoration and tinnitus treatments, but they must not be relied upon as they may well never come to exist!

 Months now from the onset of tinnitus, I have come to accept that it is a part of me – there’s no point in fighting it.
 It is now my new normal, but I’m worried about how things will progress as I age.
 Will it get worse?

 A new relationship with sound

 I remember listening to and playing loud music without the discomfort – a sensation I would love to have back.
-I’ll never hear the full, real sound of a room of participants playing in my workshops, I’ll never be able to crank the volume on the stereo and let the sound wash over me and envelop me.
+I’ll never hear the full, real sound of a room of participants playing in my workshops, I’ll never be able to crank the volume on the stereo and let the sound wash over me as I used to.
 The albums that I can’t imagine life without are still there, but now they’re muted.